rickparapinski/letmeask/README.md

 ### About the project

-This is my first project in React, done with the help of Rocketseat.
-This appis used to create rooms (using firebase auth), where the user can make question, and an admin can answer and highlighted the question.
+This is a "question manager" app.
+It allow users to create rooms, where this users can make questions (for example, in a livestream).
+So, the moderator can reply and highlight the questions.